The ultimate guide on what to wear for a job interview According to head-hunters.

 And girls, no high heeled platforms or overly sexy shoes are the right choices.
 Contrary, choose flats or low heels.
 Remember that comfort and modesty are on your side.

 8- What do toiletries have to do with a job interview?

 That’s my favourite part of Notorious-mag’s ultimate guide for a job interview.
-Because hygiene and self-care can say a lot about your personality and organizational skills, so clean your teeth before going to a job interview.
-Also, don’t forget to spray a fresh deodorant; this will make you feel comfortable and self-assured.
+Because hygiene and self-care can say a lot about your personality and organizational skills.
+Having said that, clean your teeth before going to a job interview and don’t forget to spray a fresh deodorant.
+Being polished will make you feel comfortable and self-assured.
 However, even though perfume is inspiring, it should be used in moderation; be subtle.
 Regarding nail polish, choose nude shades.
 In this case, the message is that you will do your job as clean as you are.